 USRowing NW Youth Championships

 ABOUT: The top rowers and fastest boats from more than 25 junior rowing clubs in Oregon, Washington and Idaho will converge at the NW Youth Championships to compete over three days in sweep and sculling events.
-The top three boats in each qualifying varsity event will earn the privilege of representing the Northwest Region in the USRowing Youth National Championships, to be held June 8-10, 2018 on Lake Natoma, in Gold River, CA.
+The top three boats in each qualifying varsity event will earn the privilege of representing the Northwest Region in the USRowing Youth National Championships, to be held June 6-9, 2019 on Sarasota-Bradenton, Sarasota, FL.

 WHERE: Vancouver Lake, Vancouver WA

 All varsity, and select/well-prepared novices will compete

 5-day rowers are guaranteed to race in 2 events

 3-day rowers will race in 0-2 events, depending on attendance at practice, improvements, and consistency throughout the whole year.